Liga Gimel

 Liga Gimel (ליגה ג', lit.
-League C) is the fifth and bottom division of Israeli Football League, a position it has held since 2009.
-From Liga Alef and downwards to this, each league is separated by region as well.
+League C) is, since 2009, the fifth and bottom division of Israeli Football League.
+From Liga Alef and downwards, including Liga Gimel, each league is separated by region.

 History

 Liga Gimel was first established in 1951 as a third division, below Liga Alef and Liga Bet.
 In 1955, after designating the first tier as Liga Leumit, Liga Gimel was demoted to the fourth tier.
 Further demotions followed in 1976, after the second tier Liga Artzit to the fifth tier and in 1999, after the establishment of Liga Ha'Al to the sixth tier.
 At the end of the 2008–09 season, Liga Artzit was scrapped and Liga Gimel was brought up back to the fifth tier.

 Since its establishment Liga Gimel was divided into geographical divisions, to lower operating costs for the clubs, the number of which changed according to the number of club which registered, with as many as 16 divisions in the 1966–68 season.
 During this period promotion to Liga Bet alternated between direct promotion and through promotion play-offs, which were used to set eight teams for promotion.
 Following the establishment of Liga Dalet, in 1969, Liga Gimel were divided into 8 divisions, from which one team was promoted directly to Liga Bet and one relegated to Liga Dalet.
 After the dissolution of Liga Dalet, in 1985, and until the end of the 2001–02 season, the league was divided into 12 divisions, with promotion playoffs.

 Although currently Liga Gimel is the bottom tier in the Israeli league pyramid, from 1969–70 and up until the 1984-85 season a further tier, Liga Dalet was below Liga Gimel, until it was scrapped due to declining number of teams.